John McAfee found dead in cell after Spanish court approved extradition to U.S.

 McAfee also faced U.S. charges of conspiracy to commit commodities and securities fraud, conspiracy to commit securities and touting fraud, wire fraud and money laundering related “to the fraudulent promotion to investors of cryptocurrencies qualifying under federal law as commodities or securities,” the U.S. Department of Justice announced in a March news release.

-McAfee and his accomplices allegedly secured more than $13 million from investors they defrauded with fraudulent schemes, the statement said.
+McAfee and his accomplices allegedly secured more than $13 million from investors they defrauded, the statement said.

 According to the FBI, McAfee and one of his associates, Jimmy Gale Watson Jr., used social media to perpetrate a “pump-and-dump” scheme in which they promoted the sale of digital currencies without disclosing to investors that they were being compensated to tout them, the statement added.